-- The WSU College of Medicine has some sustainable practices, such as recycling and LEED certification.
+- WSU College of Medicine has some sustainable practices, such as recycling and LEED certification.
 However, there are insufficient carbon reduction goals, and minimal or unpublicized guidelines for campus dining, supplies, lab spaces, or events.
-There are plans to start a small-scale composting option at the campus cafe.
+There is a new small-scale composting option.
 Discussions have begun around divesting from fossil fuels, but no goals have been set. - Recommendations: There should be a campus-wide composting program, and clear guidelines should be publicized and required for campus activities.
 The new Presidential Sustainability Task Force should prioritize updating goals for carbon neutrality.
 Finally, discussions around divestment should continue.